🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 4. Efficient Implementation with PyTorch Geometric

-Choose the best aggregator for the following tasks and describe the reason:
+Choose the best aggregator for each of the following tasks and explain your reasoning:

-2. Molecular toxicity prediction (presence of specific functional groups is important)
+2. Molecular toxicity prediction (the presence of specific functional groups matters)

 Options: Sum, Mean, Max, LSTM